gerard-kanters/ai-translate/README.md

 ## Features

 - **🌐 Automatic Translation** - Pages, posts, and custom post types are automatically translated
-- **✨ Smart AI** - Generates a summary of your site for context-aware translations
+- **✨ Smart AI** - Generates a summary of your site for context-aware translations.
-- **🌍 25+ Languages** - Support for all major world languages
+- **🌍 35+ Languages** - Support for all major world languages and much more.
-- **⚡ Fast Caching** - Intelligent cache for better performance and lower costs
+- **⚡ Fast Caching** - Intelligent cache for better performance and lower costs.
-- **🔄 Automatic Updates** - Translations are automatically updated when content changes
+- **🔄 Automatic Updates** - Translations are automatically updated when content changes.
-- **🍪 Remembers Preferences** - Saves each visitor's language preference (via cookies)
+- **🍪 Remembers Preferences** - Saves each visitor's language preference (via cookies).
-- **🎨 Easy to Use** - Simple language switcher in the left corner of your website
+- **🎨 Easy to Use** - Simple language switcher in the left corner of your website.
-- **🔧 Flexible** - Choose your own AI model (OpenAI, Deepseek, or other APIs)
+- **🔧 Flexible** - Choose your own AI model (OpenAI, Deepseek, or other APIs).
-- **🔗 SEO-Friendly** - Also translates URLs for better search engine optimization
+- **🔗 SEO-Friendly** - Also translates URLs for better search engine optimization.

 ## Installation